 Operational excellence in marketing requires a new, financially oriented approach to true MROI.
 By applying the new MROI model outlined here, and bringing it into practice by zooming out and using average values, marketers can more accurately and confidently measure and communicate the business impact of their marketing campaigns.

-Dan Faulkner is the CTO of Plannuh.
+Dan Faulkner is the CTO of Plannuh, a marketing planning software.
 Dan has an undergraduate degree in linguistics, and post-graduate degrees in speech and language processing and marketing.
 He got his marketing degree after running research for text-to-speech synthesis research at SpeechWorks (now Nuance) and must have been looking for something easy to do.
 You can follow him on Twitter and LinkedIn.